2026 WAFES Conference

 12. Travel and accommodation

 12.1.
-Travel and accommodation arranged for the W-AFAC Conference must be in accordance with DFES’ Corporate Travel Policy and Procedures.
+Travel and accommodation arranged for the Event must be in accordance with the DFES Corporate Travel Policy and Procedures.

 12.2.
-DFES is required to exercise strict economy and accountability measures in relation to publicly funded travel to ensure that:
+The Organiser is required to exercise the strictest economy and accountability in relation to publicly funded travel and will ensure that:

-• The most economical travel arrangements are used that meet the requirements of the traveller, using the State Government's preferred travel suppliers.
+• the most economical travel arrangements are used that meet the requirements of the traveller, using the State Government's preferred travel suppliers; and

 • Every effort is made to reduce the cost of travel and the number of officers travelling

-• Reimbursement for travel costs will be based on the most economical means of transport available

 12.3.
+Reimbursementfor travel costs will therefore be based on the most economical means of transport available.

+12.4.
 For the purposes of clauses 13 to 19 only, the term “Attendee” will refer to both Volunteer Attendees and eligible regional Staff Attendees.
-Regional DFES Staff Attendees will only be eligible for travel allowances if they are a WAFES Awards Finalist.
+Regional Staff Attendees will only be eligible for travel allowances if they are a WAFES Awards Finalist.

 13. Accommodation allowances

 13.1.
-When an Attendee travels outside a radius of fifty (50) kilometres measured from the volunteer’s BGU headquarters to attend the W-AFAC Conference they are eligible for accommodation which will be paid for by DFES.
-This includes accommodation from Tuesday 26 August to Thursday 28 August 2025 inclusive (3 nights).
+When an Attendee travels outside a radius of fifty (50) kilometres (measured from the Attendee’s BGU headquarters) to attend the Event they are eligible for, accommodation will be paid for by the Organiser.
+This includes accommodation from Thursday 3 September to Sunday 6 September 2026 (3 nights).

 13.3.
-Attendees who are only attending the 2025 WAFES Awards Gala dinner are not eligible for accommodation paid for by DFES.
+Attendees who are only attending the WAFES Awards Gala Dinner are not eligible for accommodation paid for by the Organiser, unless they are a WAFES Awards finalist.

 13.4.
-Accommodation for the 2025 W-AFAC Conference is at the Pan Pacific Perth or the Ibis Styles Perth.
-DFES will pay the applicable room rate. including breakfast, for Attendees.
-Rooms are single occupancy unless Attendees request to share with another Attendee.
+Accommodation for the WAFES Conference is at Crown Perth.
+The Organiser will pay the applicable room rate, including breakfast, for Attendees.
+Rooms are single occupancy unless an Attendee requests to share with another Attendee.

 13.5.
-All accommodation requests are made to the DFES Organiser during registration.
-While efforts will be made to accommodate room requests, the DFEs Organiser cannot guarantee the requested room will be provided at this remains at the discretion of the accommodation provider.
+All accommodation requests are made to the Organiser via the Registration Manager during registration.
+While efforts will be made to accommodate room requests, the Organiser cannot guarantee the requested room will be provided as this remains at the discretion of the accommodation provider.

 13.6.
-Where DFES agrees to pay accommodation costs, Attendees remain personally responsible for the accommodation check -in security payment as follows:
+Where the Organiser agrees to pay accommodation costs, Attendees remain personally responsible for the accommodation check-in security payment as follows:

 Pre-authorisation amount for any incidental costs (including damage to room)